zhadaray/portfolio/README.md

 [Try Out the Calculator](http://127.0.0.1:5000/) or [Read About It](https://www.zhadaray.com/post/va-disability-guide)

-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills: Data Analysis, Technical Writing, Presentation, and Video Editing
 - Tools used: Python, HTML, CyberLink PowerDirector
 - Methods used: Decision Tree, Logic

-- The Pain Point:
-- The Audience:
-- The Impact:

 ### Remote Nurse Career Quiz
-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills:
 - Tools used:
 - Methods used:

-- The Pain Point:
-- The Audience:
-- The Impact:

 ### Air Force Medic to LPN Guide
-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills:
 - Tools used:
 - Methods used:

-- The Pain Point:
-- The Audience:
-- The Impact:

 ### Invisalign Data Analytics Journey
-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills:
 - Tools used:
 - Methods used:

-- The Pain Point:
-- The Audience:
-- The Impact:

 ### Four Friends Fitness Marketing Plan
-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills:
 - Tools used:
 - Methods used:

-- The Pain Point:
-- The Audience:
-- The Impact:

 ### Remote Nurse Career Guide
-- Description/ Why this project matters:
+- Description: why this project matters/ pain point/ the audience/ the impact

 - Skills:
 - Tools used:
 - Methods used:

-- The Pain Point:
-- The Audience:
-- The Impact: